BabetteB/moapd_TA_Tips/A quick note on Layout/layout_and_navigationbars.md

 # A quick note on Layout
 **OBS!
 This is a tip and guide to you who had difficulties with placing the content in between the top- and bottom bar - e.g. if the listview has hidden behind the bottom bar or on top of the topbar etc.**

-I can see that many of you have had this problem and it is a fairly simple solution to implement - but it is difficult to figure out - so i'll walk through it here with you.
+I have experienced that many have had this problem and it is a fairly simple solution to implement - but it is difficult to figure out - so i'll walk through it here with you.

 I want to emphasize: **ConstraintLayouts are your best friend** in android app development.
 ConstrainLayouts are a tool that enables you to very easily implement dynamic and adaptable UI's.
 Try to see if you can use it as much as possible, without nesting a FrameLayout or LinearLayout that holds the rest of the page's UI components.
 But ConstraintLayout has a learning curve, so lets break it down here.